A Guide To Gairo Vecchia, Sardinia

 Gairo Vecchia is truly one of the most unique places to visit in Sardinia, and if you have a thing for eerie, quirky places, you should definitely add it to your itinerary around the island.

 Looking for more abandoned villages?
-Read my post A Guide To Lollove, Sardinia.
+My post A Guide To Lollove, Sardinia shares information about one of Sardinia’s most famous ones.

-One of them is Gairo Vecchia – sometimes also referred to as Gairo Vecchio.
-This is one of the most famous abandoned villages on the island – if not just the most famous.
+One of them is Gairo Vecchia – sometimes we also call it Gairo Vecchio.
+This is one of the most famous ghost villages on the island – if not just the most famous.

-Yup, despite the town being deserted for more than half a century, someone still doesn’t want to completely give up on it!
+Yup, despite being a ghost town for more than half a century, someone still doesn’t want to completely give up on it!

 Curious to find out more about it?
 Good – I am about to share Gairo Vecchia’s best kept secrets.